WHITE PAPER ON ARCTIC COMMAND AND DEFENCE INTEGRATION

 ARCOM supports the Newfoundland Arctic Research Council (NARC) through logistics and environmental monitoring.

-Joint missions study ice-melt effects on navigation, wildlife, and climate, ensuring defence policy aligns with ecological preservation.
+Joint missions study ice-melt effects on navigation, wildlife, and environmental change, ensuring defence policy aligns with ecological preservation.

 7. Allied Integration

-Newfoundland maintains close coordination with Canadian NORAD elements and U.S. Northern Command, sharing radar data and airspace alerts.
+Newfoundland maintains close coordination with allied North American air and maritime defence structures, including elements of NORAD and U.S. Northern Command, sharing radar data and airspace alerts.

-While independent, ARCOM and Canada’s Joint Task Force North conduct Operation Twin Anchor, demonstrating unified Arctic deterrence.
+While fully sovereign, ARCOM and allied northern task forces conduct Operation Twin Anchor, demonstrating unified Arctic deterrence.

 7.2 NATO Command Link

-ARCOM provides the Forward Arctic Command Centre for NATO’s northern exercises and hosts rotating forces from Norway, the U.K., and the Netherlands.
+ARCOM provides a Forward Arctic Command Centre for NATO’s northern exercises and hosts rotating forces from Norway, the U.K., and the Netherlands.

-Newfoundland officers routinely serve in NATO Arctic Council planning teams.
+Newfoundland officers routinely serve in NATO Arctic planning teams.

 8. Indigenous Cooperation

-ARCOM’s Northern Partnership Office works with Labrador Inuit and Innu communities, employing local guides, rangers, and engineers in Arctic patrols and logistics.
+ARCOM’s Northern Partnership Office works with Labrador Inuit, Innu, and Mi’kmaq communities, employing local guides, rangers, and engineers in Arctic patrols and logistics.

-This partnership preserves traditional knowledge while expanding national presence.
+This partnership respects and incorporates traditional knowledge while expanding national presence.

 9. Force Modernization